jacobobryant/biff/docs/01-tutorial/05-channels.md

 ```

 Then modify `com.eelchat.ui/app-page` so it includes the delete buttons.
 We'll
-do a little finagling to make the icon vertically aligned.
-And while we're at
+do a little finagling to make the icon vertically aligned:
-it, let's fix the community drop-down box so it displays the current community
-correctly when you're on a channel page:

 ```diff
 ;; src/com/eelchat/ui.clj